Smith42/astroddpm/README.md

 href="https://github.com/hojonathanho/diffusion">here</a>.

 Below are some outputs from our model.
 Half of these galaxies are real and half are generated.
-Check out the paper for the answer key.
+Check out <a href="https://arxiv.org/abs/2111.01713v1">the paper</a> for the answer key.

 <p align="center">
     <img src="./figs/shuffled_letters.png" width="80%"><img>